lprat/spyre/README.md

  - event windows scan by yara rules
  - netstat scan ioc
  - autorun scan ioc (from autorunsc sysinternals for windows only)
+ - get KB installed (only windows)
+ - get user is member of admin local (windows only)
  - change order of scan (ioc->mem->evtx->fs)
  - jsonl result by default